zihangs/miner/README.md

-# Process Mining Tools for Linux Terminals
+# A Command Line Tool for Process Mining

-The tools are built on top of ProM ([source code]( https://svn.win.tue.nl/repos/prom/)) and thanks for the help by Adam Burke and Dr Sander Leemans from QUT and Dr Eric Verbeek from TU/e.
-You can use the tool by downloading a runnable Jar from my google drive [here](https://drive.google.com/file/d/1jqf96RtdSDdGeJIfmnTWK8CVXy7q8ZwV/view?usp=sharing), and put this Jar file in the ``Workshop/`` directory.
-Or you can download the source code to your location machine and import the java project to your IDE for testing or further development.
+The tool was built on top of ProM ([source code]( https://svn.win.tue.nl/repos/prom/)) and thanks for the help by Adam Burke and Dr Sander Leemans from QUT and Dr Eric Verbeek from TU/e.

+The ``miner.jar`` is the command line tool which contains mining functions.
+So you can mining process models by calling the ``miner.jar`` directly.
+Or you can check the source code and import the java project to the IDE on your local machine for testing or further development.
+Notice that, this tool was developed with java 8 runtime environment, so better to use java 8 to avoid issues.

 ### Miners and Commands